-The sooner you spot a learning disability the better.
-So, this article is here to help you spot the warning signs.
+The sooner you spot a learning disability, the better.
+So, this article is here to help you spot some of the common warning signs.

 First, here are some early warning signs of a learning disability: